 If you’ve got a sink and a Ziploc bag, you’re in business.
 Here’s a more detailed take:

-• Keep the Water Hot: Use water at around 120°F (warm to the touch but not scalding).
-Too hot, and you’ll start cooking the edges of the potatoes while the inside stays frozen.
+- Keep the Water Hot: Use water at around 120°F (warm to the touch but not scalding).
+Too hot, and you’ll start cooking the edges of the Taters while the inside stays frozen.

-• Flip and Massage the Bag: Every few minutes, flip the bag over and give it a gentle massage.
-This ensures the potatoes thaw evenly and quickly.
+- Flip and Massage the Bag: Every few minutes, flip the bag over and give it a gentle massage.
+This ensures the Taters thaw evenly and quickly.

 Bonus tip: Add a teaspoon of salt to the water.
-It can help keep the potatoes’ natural flavor intact.
+It can help keep the Taters’ natural flavor intact.

 Use the Oven for Frozen Fries or Wedges

-If your frozen potatoes are fries or wedges, you can skip the thawing altogether and go straight to the oven.
+If your frozen Taters are fries or wedges, you can skip the thawing and go straight to the oven.
 But for an extra crispy finish, here’s a hack:

-2. Spread the frozen fries on a baking sheet, making sure there’s plenty of space between each piece.
+- Spread the frozen fries on a baking sheet, leaving plenty of space between each piece.
 Crowding the pan makes them soggy.

-3. Bake for 10 minutes, then remove the pan and sprinkle the fries with a little olive oil or melted butter.
-Return them to the oven and bake until golden brown.
+- Bake for 10 minutes, then remove the pan and sprinkle the fries with olive oil or melted butter.
+Please return them to the oven and bake until golden brown.

 Why it Works: The initial baking time softens the ice crystals, while the oil step ensures they crisp up nicely.

-If you’re planning to bake frozen potatoes, you might wonder whether thawing is necessary.
+If you plan to bake frozen Taters, you might wonder whether thawing is necessary.
 Thawing can improve the texture and even out the cooking.
 For more detailed insights, check out our article: Should I Thaw Frozen Potatoes Before Baking?

 Common Mistakes to Avoid When Thawing Frozen Potatoes

-Frozen potatoes should never touch water directly.
-Always seal them in a bag to avoid waterlogging, which can ruin their texture.
+Frozen Taters should never touch water directly.
+They should always be sealed in a bag to avoid waterlogging, which can ruin their texture.

 High heat can cook the edges while the center remains frozen.
 Always use a lower power setting and go slow.